PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 Before I took up Product Marketing I was a Content Marketer, a Copywriter and a Journalist.
 Before _that_ I was a clown, a chainsaw salesman and a cleaner in a morgue.
 It's been a strange life.

-I'm engaged and live just outside of London.
+I live just outside of London.
 I'm passionate about punk music, videogame preservation and garlic.
 I can't ride a bike.

 ### How I can help you
 - I can help you figure out the right way to communicate anything, to anyone.